taiworaph/covid_cough/README.md

 ### Deployment and Using this code:
     This code was written and deployed to an Ubuntu environment on EC2.
-The deployment.sh file can be run and used to make all necessary deployment of packages to the computer server instance.
+The deploy.sh file can be run and used to make all necessary deployment of packages to the computer server instance.

-    ``` Python main.py ```
-    can then be used to start up and run the flask server application service.
+    For installation please navigate to the  deployment folder.
+    Please run source deploy.sh
+    Take a cup of coffee and wait about 10 mins and it should finally deploy the main.py file and start serving